Child giving her teddy bear a shot

 When are people considered “up-to-date” on their COVID-19 vaccines?

 Consult with a health care provider about your/your child’s vaccine status, and check the most up-to-date CDC guidance.
-As of September 12, 2023, the CDC recommends:
+In the fall of 2024, the CDC recommends:

 • Check with your health care provider for children 6 months to 4 years of age since the number of doses may be different depending on their age and type of vaccine, Pfizer-BioNTech or Moderna COVID-19 vaccine